 Web design and development are both essential for creating an effective and functional website.
 To create websites that meet your needs, you need to understand the basics of website design and development.

 - Web development, on the other hand, is the process of creating the functionality of a website, including coding and programming.
-It is important because it determines how your website will function and what features it will have.
+The work of the web developer is important because it determines how your website will function and what features it will have.

 A freelancer web designer is someone who contracts out their services for a specific project.
 A freelancer is often more specialized in a particular area of design (e.g. user interface design, front-end development, etc.), while agencies typically offer a wider range of services.
 Also, freelancers typically work on a project-by-project basis, whereas a website agency in London has a team of employees who work on web design projects full-time.

-These are the advantages of working with a freelancer
+These are the advantages of working with a freelance web developer:

 - Cost: Many freelancers typically charge a lower hourly rate than agencies as there are no costs like office rent.